Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The goal of this paper is to develop a mechanistic account of how hierarchical reasoning models `reason'.
-Starting with the examination of fixed point property, we detect a violation of this fundamental assumption, which limits performance and causes several peculiar behavior.
+The goal of this paper is to develop a mechanistic account of how hierarchical reasoning models ``reason''.
+Starting with the examination of fixed point property, we detect a violation of this fundamental assumption, which limits performance and causes several peculiar behaviors.

 Fixed points are important not only because they ground the architecture of HRM mathematically, but also in that they are directly related to the correctness of HRM output.
 Via a series of qualitative experiments to understand HRM's seek for fixed points, we conclude that multiple fixed points exist in the latent space, but some correspond to false solutions.
-HRM `guesses' the solution by sticking to the first fixed point it encounters, which usually is the one closest to its initialization.
+HRM ``guesses'' the solution by sticking to the first fixed point it encounters, which usually is the one closest to its initialization.
 We also develop a heuristic discrimination between true and false fixed points.

-Utilizing the acquired understanding, we fix existing issues with HRM, develop several simple but effective techniques to exploit its potential, and achieve significant performance enhancement.
+Utilizing the acquired understanding, we fix existing flaws of HRM, develop several simple but effective techniques to exploit its potential, and achieve significant performance enhancement with Augmented HRM.

 Our analysis is primarily based on the recursive mechanics of HRM.
-Thus, while our experiments focus on HRM, the lens naturally extends to any recursive.
+Thus, while our experiments focus on HRM, the lens naturally extends to most recursive models.
 We conjecture that the qualitative taxonomy we provide will serve as a common vocabulary for the emerging class of recursive reasoners.